Scenario Trees

 2. Who are we projected to play against, given that we know (approximately) where we are seeded?

 3. What’s the big picture look like?
-Given a particular scenario, what would the final standings look like?
+Given a particular scenario, what could the final standings/the championship game look like?

 Team Projection Trees